cookiecutter/cookiecutter/README.rst

 * #cookiecutter on irc.freenode.net (note: due to work and commitments, `@audreyr`_ might not always be available)

-Show support:
+Encouragement is unbelievably motivating.
+If you want more work done on Cookiecutter, show support:

+* Star `Cookiecutter on GitHub`_.
 * Please, please join the `Cookiecutter Gittip community`_.
-We need more members.

 Got criticism or complaints?